-Driver package contains following settings and programs:

-PrusaControl - preparing the 3D models to .gcode format for printing.

-Slic3r Prusa Edition - preparing the 3D models to .gcode format for printing.

-Pronterface - legacy printing from a computer (in case you don't want to print from SD)

-NetFabb - repairing the corrupted or unprintable models

-Settings - optimized print settings for Slic3r, Cura, Simplify3D and KISSlicer

-Drivers for Prusa i3 printer - Windows and Mac drivers
+Driver package contains following settings and programs: Slic3r - preparing the 3D models to .gcode format for printing.
+Pronterface - printing from a computer (in case you don't want to print from SD) NetFabb - repairing the corrupted or unprintable models Settings - optimized print settings for Slic3r, Cura, Simplify3D and KISSlicer Drivers for Prusa i3 printer - Windows a Mac drivers Test objects

-Test objects

-10 Printing your own models
+9 Printing your own models

-10.1 Where you can get the 3D models?
+9.1 Where you can get the 3D models?